 The pre-requisites for FAS1101 and FAS1102 are exemption from QET or read and passed ES1103.
 Students who are required to read ES1000 Basic English and/or ES1103 English for Academic Purposes must pass them before you are eligible to read FAS1101 and FAS1102.

-Students who are required to sit for the Qualifying English Test (QET) [to be held on Thursday, 23 November 2017] should register for your QET exam between 6 November and 16 November 2017.
-Students who fail to register before 16 November 2017 will have to sit for the next QET which will be conducted in July 2018.
+Students who are required to sit for the Qualifying English Test (QET) [to be held on Tuesday, 17 July 2018] should register for your QET exam between 22 June and 6 July 2018.
+Students who fail to register before 6 July 2018 will have to sit for the next QET which will be conducted in November 2018.
 This will delay the reading of the WEC modules during your first year of study.
 Please refer to the FAQs for more information.

 Students may be exempted from one or both WEC modules.
 The Dean’s Office will not pre-allocate exempted WEC module(s) to you if you are: